Boost your broadband access by combining xDSL/HFC & 4G/5G

 Tessares’ ATSSS solution leverages the experience gained by Tessares in deploying Multipath TCP proxies that support Hybrid Access Networks in different networks that use them to combine xDSL and LTE.
 Our 5G ATSSS solution is a software package that can be added in virtualised 5G cores.

 Figure 2: ATSSS implementation with Multipath TCP architecture

-Read our recent white paper describing the central role MPTCP is playing in 5G standardisation.
+If you would like to know more about ATSSS, download our latest white paper describing the central role MPTCP is playing in 5G standardisation.

 Contact us at firstname.lastname@example.org for additional information on its features.

 (1)– Ericsson Mobility Report (June 2019) – page 7